The Plastic Free Seafood logo is awarded to companies that demonstrate clear responsibility and leadership in combating marine plastic pollution.

 Implementing new methods and technology is an important part of the solution to the plastic problem.
 This goes all the way down to developing new materials and designs, and to change how the materials flow through the value chain.

-Our goal is to set up a sea based complete logistic, that has the potential of reducing the costs with up to 70%.
-This will lower the threshold for the actors to set up efficient recycling.
+Our goal is to set up a sea based complete logistic service, with the potential of reducing the costs with up to 70%.
+This will lower the threshold for the actors to do efficient recycling.

 We take part in the process of organising material flows according to the EPR directive, collaborating with the producers and suppliers of equipment – not only focusing on the “easy” fractions, but the more challenging ones that are not able to recycle with todays technology and available suppliers.